17th November 2011, 01:47 PM

 “Well actually, I-“

-“Of course you did, I know you wouldn’t have missed the show we were talking about for a week.
+“Of course you did, I know you wouldn’t have missed it!
+We were talking about for a week.
 Well, it got me thinking, what if there is some special pokémon living in the lake nearby?
-Wouldn’t it be awesome if we found something like that and showed it to the world, we’d be famous!”
+Wouldn’t it be awesome if we found something like that and showed it to the world?
+We’d be famous!”

 “Well, that sounds fun but isn’t it dangerous at the lake, I mean a wild pokémon could come out of nowhere.
 Maybe we should wait ti-“

 “Nonsense, I’m going right now whether you come with me or not!”

 Flash immediately walked towards the town gate, fully determined to explore the lake.
 Chaos sighed knowing just what he’d do next.
 He and Flash had been best friends for so long, it had become customary not to abandon the other, no matter how stupid their plan.
 Chaos started walking as fast as he could and yelled, “Wait up, I’m coming too!”
 With that small decision their lives were to change drastically, whether for the good or better, only time would tell.